-- How many stakeholders you want to bring to the table (partners from these countries, etc.)
+- Calculate how many stakeholders you want to bring to the table (partners from these countries, etc.)

 Once this is clear, you can do your initial research, of course.
 However, unless you have experience in localization, you should at this point contact a company that specializes in localization to help you define the workflow.

-There are solutions that will make you spend weeks researching localization tools and approaches to build your own workflow.
-Most companies don’t have the resources to spend so much time on a task which was already handled by other companies with similar or identical issues.
+There are solutions that will mean you will end up spending weeks researching localization tools and approaches to build your own workflow.
+Most companies don’t have the resources to spend so much time on a task which has already been handled by other companies with similar or identical issues.

 Save that time and reach out to companies who know how to localize content.
 These people will then ask you what you are planning to do, and this is when the answers to the above questions will help you with the groundwork.
 You will explain what you want to do, the resources you have at hand, your ideas and wishes, as well as your current problems.

-Then, you should be given ideas for various approaches, explain which would be the easiest approach for your business, and help you define your own path.
+Then you should be given ideas for various approaches, as well as an explanation as to which would be the easiest approach for your business, helping you define your own path.